sorushn/SuperTD/docs/TSD.md

 - In addition to building towers, it's also possible to scrap or upgrade towers:
   - scrapping a tower destroys it, but returns a (set) percentage of building cost to player
   - Upgrading a tower replaces it with another tower.
 Upgrade paths are based on a design TBD

+## Technical Requirements

+- The engine should support reading the config from files with a chosen format.
+The format can be one of the following: YAML, JSON, TOML
+- There should be a debug mode, with specificities TBD